zaengle/craft-imageguru/docs/index.md

 1. They run on the web server, which can be slow and resource intensive
 2. They require you to store the transformed images in your Asset Volume, which can be expensive in terms of storage costs, especially if you have a lot of transforms (think `srcset`)
-3. There are plenty of great image transform plugins already out there, but they generally they either require you to change your template code to use them and/or they are paid plugins.
+3. While there are plenty of great image transform plugins already out there, they generally they either require you to change your template code to use them and/or they are paid plugins.

-4. ImageGuru is FOSS and is designed to be a drop-in replacement for Craft's built-in image transforms.
-5. Designed to be easy to extend to support other image transform services.
+4. ImageGuru is FOSS and is designed to be easily adopted into existing projects with minimal changes to your templates.
+It's also designed to be easy to extend to support other image transform services.

 ## Supported image transform services